gsa-oes/office-of-evaluation-sciences/_projects/1615-hud-youth-fafsa.md

 ## What was the program change?

-OES developed nine mail interventions using social science research to encourage HUD-assisted youth to complete the FAFSA.
+OES developed nine mail interventions applying research insights to encourage HUD-assisted youth to complete the FAFSA.
 The nine variations tested both the messenger and format of the mailing.

 ## How did the evaluation work?